 Moisture is the winning factor here again for wet cat food.
 The high water content of canned cat food makes it perfect for your cat’s weight loss or maintenance since water helps your pet feel full.
 The high protein and low carb content help, too, since it promotes satiety, keeping your cat from returning to the bowl hungry after only a few hours.

 It can be hard for cats to lose weight when fed only a kibble diet.
 Since kibble is dense and doesn’t include a lot of moisture, it can be easy for your cat to overeat.
-Restricting your cat’s food is not easy to do while still maintaining balanced nutrition, so canned cat food may be the way to go, even if you’re only replacing a meal a day.
+Restricting your cat’s food is not easy to do while still maintaining balanced nutrition, so canned cat food brands may be the way to go, even if you’re only replacing a meal a day.

 For Value – Tie!